collective live+work spaces

 Spend

-Note: these properties have no notable appreciation — once fitout the property only has resale value to another or similar operator (e.g. hostel), however due to renovation the valuation might be leveraged to aid expansion.
+Note: these properties have no notable appreciation — once fitout the property only has resale value to a similar operator (e.g. hostel), however due to renovation the valuation might be leveraged to aid expansion.

 Model